-Lochard Energy will take all reasonable steps to reach agreement with each owner and each occupier of land in relation to the entry onto the land for the purpose of a survey for the proposed pipeline.
+Lochard Energy has reached mutual agreement with each owner and each occupier of land in relation to the entry onto the land for the purpose of a survey for the proposed pipeline.
 For survey works situated on Crown Land, Lochard will seek consent from the respective Crown Land Minister to the entry onto Crown Land or the Public Authority in which Crown Land is vested.

-Lochard Energy will seek to establish agreements with landowners and occupiers for construction and operation.
+Lochard Energy will negotiate agreements with landowners and occupiers for construction and operation.
 These agreements will have two main elements: